Ford Model T engine: Internal design

 The T engine was an inline-four, with all four cylinders cast into one engine block.
-Such monobloc design was an uncommon practice when T production started in 1908.
+Such a monobloc design was an uncommon practice when T production started in 1908.
 It lent itself to mass production, showing the Ford company's prescient focus on design for manufacturability.
 The head, however, was detachable, which not only aided Ford in manufacturing but also made valve jobs (cleaning, grinding, or replacement of the poppet valves) easier.
 The block and head were both of cast iron.

 The engine's bore was 3+3/4 in and its stroke was 4 in even, for a total displacement of 177 cuin.
 The compression ratio was 3.98 for most engines; early engines were slightly greater.
 This value is low by modern standards but was typical for the era, making the engine forgiving of poor-quality, low-octane fuel and minimizing cranking effort at starting.

 The valvetrain was a side valve (flathead) design.

-The crankshaft had 3 main bearings.
+The crankshaft had three main bearings.